This Polish inspired easy Blackberry Tray Bake with Prunes (Healthy) is low in fat and sugar, perfect as a light, deliciously fruity treat or snack.

 - 1 tablespoon cocoa powder or cacao, it's better for you

 - Demerara sugar and almond flakes to sprinkle on top

 - In a saucepan combine the blackberries, prunes and 2 tablespoons of sugar, stir and cook over a low/medium heat for approximately 6 minutes, stirring often and squashing the fruit with the back of the spoon as you stir.
 The mixture will be thick and sticky.
 Set aside to cool completely.

 - Preheat the oven to 365 F/ 190 C/ gas mark 5.
-Grease a 23 cm square (or equivalent) baking dish and line with parchment paper (alternatively, instead of using paper, sprinkle with a little flour and shake to spread it evenly around the sides and bottom).
+Grease a 23 cm square (or equivalent) baking dish and line with parchment paper (alternatively, instead of using paper, grease the tin lightly, sprinkle with a little flour and shake to spread it evenly around the sides and bottom).
 Set aside.

 - Sift together the flour and baking powder.
 Set aside.

 - Beat the butter, 100g of sugar, egg yolks, vanilla extract and fromage frais until smooth and lighter in colour (about 3 minutes).
 Start gradually adding the flour mixture.
 When the dough begins to form place it on a work surface and knead in any remaining flour.
 Do NOT knead for too long, only until all the ingredients have been incorporated.

 - Divide the dough into 2 parts (1 larger - two thirds, and 1 smaller - one third).
 Flatten the larger dough with your hands and place in the baking dish - continue flattening until it covers the bottom evenly and completely (you may want to dust your hands with a little flour to prevent the dough from sticking to them).

 - Cover with the fruit mixture, using the back of the spoon to even it out.